GServlet/gservlet-api/README.md

 ### Documentation

 The documentation generated with Maven is based on [Asciidoctor](http://asciidoctor.org/).
 By default only the HTML output is enabled.
-To also generate the PDF output use:

-    > mvn clean install -Pdocumentation-pdf
+    > mvn clean generate-resources

 The built documentation can then be found in the following location:

-    > ./target/docs/asciidoc
+    > ./target/generated-docs

-### Distribution

-To build the distribution bundle run:

-    > mvn clean install -Pdocumentation-pdf,dist

 ## Versioning